asyncmind0/TAQtile/README.md

 ![TAQtile Operator](ghost-in-the-shell-fingers.jpg)

+Tactical Advanced Qtile Config.
 This is a multi head qtile config designed for switching focus between predefined screens, windows and workspaces with special keybinds.
+TAQtile is built on top of the highly programmable Qtile window manager written in python.

+TAQtile is the ultimate solution for advanced users looking to customize and optimize their multi-head setup.
+Tactical Advanced Qtile allows users to easily switch focus between predefined screens, windows and workspaces with special keybinds, improving productivity and streamlining their workflow.

+TAQtile is built on top of the powerful and highly programmable Qtile window manager, written in python.
+This means that users can easily customize and extend their setup, creating a personalized and efficient workspace.
+Whether you're a power user working with multiple monitors, or simply looking to optimize your single screen setup, TAQtile has you covered.
+Try it out and see the difference for yourself.

 # How to use: